robinfullstack/Landing-Page-Demo/README.md

 4. Export your information to Excel.
 5. Responsive Design.

-Implemented with: HTML, CSS, Javascript, JQuery, PHP and Mysql
+Implemented with: HTML, CSS, Javascript, JQuery, PHP and Mysql.